distantForest/time_scheduler/documentation/ARCHITECTURE.md

 * **Device Instantiation** and **Device Initialization** blocks.
 HAL (Hardware Abstraction Layer) uses these blocks to construct the system startup section.
   The *Device Instantiation* block creates a device instance for each Time Scheduler device present in the system.
   The *Device Initialization* block performs initial setup and configuration of each Time Scheduler device present in the system.
+These blocks are formed as preprocessor macros.
 * The **Interrupt Service Routine (ISR)** interacts with the Time Scheduler device through the *Device Register Interface*.
   The ISR receives a pointer to the device instance (requiring service) as an input parameter.
   Each device instance includes a pointer to a period function table, which is provided by the user software for each Time Scheduler device present in the system.
+The ISR consist of three sections:
+  1. Entry section.
+This section begins in interrupts disabled mode.
+The ISR reads and saves the `vector` from the Time Scheduler component, saves the device instance in its stack.
+Then, the ISR enables interrupts from the Time Scheduler component which it serves (according the saved device instance).
+  2. The ISR body section.
+The Period Function Table is checked if it is not empty.
+If the table contains a pointer to a period function, the ISR calls it.
+  3. The ISR exit section.
+By the period function return (called in the ISR body section) the ISR re-disables interrupts and returns to the HAL.

 * The **Device Register Interface** provides access to the Time Scheduler device referenced by the corresponding device instance.
+It is represented as macros for reading and writing the registers of the Time Scheduler component.

+A User needs to provide a Period Function Table.
+In case the period function table is not defined the Time Scheduler component remains inactive.
+The period function table can be defined at compile time by a macro, that the device driver provided.

 # COMPONENT CONFIGURATION. #